Stadion Lokomotiva Praha

 Stadion Lokomotiva Praha (formerly known as Stadion na Plynárně) is a stadium in Holešovice, Prague, Czech Republic, opened in 1953.
 It is currently used mostly for football matches and is the home ground of Loko Prague.
 The ground hosted matches in the 2013–14 Czech National Football League.

 Transport

 The stadium is around ten minutes' walk from Nádraží Holešovice metro station.
-Tram services 12 and 14 call at the U Průhonu stop, which is approximately 400 metres west of the stadium entrance.
+Tram services 12 and 14 call at the U Průhonu stop, which is approximately 400 metres east of the stadium entrance.